paazmaya/naginata.fi/README.markdown

 Naginata is a weapon made of a long wooden stick on which a curved blade is attached.

-The art of using this weapon is often called simply as Naginata, but more accurately it can be called as Atarashii Naginatado, in the case of the post-Meiji era standarzised version.
+The art of using this weapon is often called simply as Naginata, but more accurately it can be called as Atarashii Naginatado, in the case of the post-Meiji era standarsised version.

 The method of using naginata as a weapon has existed much longer and some around 500 styles